gokulnair2001/Horoscope/README.md

 * As soon as you build the app you would get a screen, in that at the top in search bar search your Zodiac sign and get the results at one click.⚒
 * If you enter wrong sign then you will get an mesg of error.⭕️
 * If you dont know your sign or want to know in detail about it just get it from "My Zodiac".⚛️
-* Click on your zodiac sign given in "My Zodiac" and get everything about it.♈️
+* Click on your zodiac sign given in "My Zodiac" and get every info about your zodiac.♈️
 * See how simple it is.☺️

 # Libraries Used In Project 📒